vivainio/pos/README.md

 This PowerShell module provides cheap persistent bookmarks.

-Load it up on new shell instances by:
+Load it up on new shell instances by adding it to your launch profile:

 ```shell